Lawyers and Literature

 Finding a Language That Allows Us to Talk About What We Read: As a reader I'm always looking for ways to think about and talk about what I read.
 Reading Komie's stories a few years ago, I was pleased to find the following statement about the stories of Deborah Eisenberg collected in Twilight of the Superheroes (Farrar, Straus & Giroux, 2006):

 If it's our foolish instinct to long for a world where we're kept safe, where someone might swoop in to protect us, it's the role of a writer as shrewd as Eisenberg to reveal how perilous that desire can be.
 She suffuses her work with enough disappointment and loss to overwhelm readers looking for sunnier stories.
 But for those who like to leap past the defenses and see a character's fragile, fearful side—for those who enjoy their fiction grimly existential, however slippery it might be to pin down—Eisenberg is as brave a guide as there is.

 It's sobering, after reading her stories, to return to a life where secrets can be kept and feelings hidden.
 In some futuristic world, perhaps people will be fitted with devices that can penetrate their defenses, diving and broadcasting their deepest thoughts and fears.
 Until then, Eisenberg has given us these remarkable stories, machines of perfect revelation deftly constructed by a contemporary master.
 [Ben Marcus, "Enigma Machines" NY Times Book Review, p.
 10 (February 12, 2006)(reviewing Deborah Eisenberg's The Twilight of the Superheroes)]

-Marcus comes close, in describing Eisenberg's stories, to present us a way we might talk about Komie's law school stories.
+Marcus comes close, in describing Eisenberg's stories, to present us a way we might think (and talk) about Komie's law school stories.